Best 2-Person Fishing Kayaks in 2026: Top Tandem Picks for Every Budget

 - Two paddles — see our best kayak paddles guide and sizing chart.

-- Two PFDs — including kids' sizes if a child is aboard; our best PFDs for kayak fishing covers fit.
+- Two PFDs — including a kids' size if a child is aboard; our best PFDs for kayak fishing covers fit.

 New to the sport?
 Our kayak fishing for beginners guide ties the whole setup together.